The Ring contact sensor might be the key to smart home security, but what good is it if you can’t mount it?

 The most intriguing piece of this puzzle is the Ring contact sensor.
 Let’s take a closer look at what goes on inside this little device.

-Inside the Ring Contact Sensor
+Inside the Ring Alarm Security Kit

 The Ring contact sensors are an integral part of the Ring alarm system.
 In fact, some might consider these the core of the alarm system and the most important feature.